Fulton County grand jury recommended charges against Lindsey Graham, Georgia senators

 A Fulton County, Ga., grand jury suggested charges for a more sweeping group of allies of former President Trump — including three U.S. senators — as it evaluated charging recommendations for those involved with election interference after he lost the 2020 contest.

+One of the senators was U.S. Senator Lindsey Graham.
+Graham attended the South Carolina Apple Fest Luncheon Friday in Westminster, South Carolina.
+The luncheon was held at Westminister Baptist Church where Graham spoke about the recommended charges.

 Included among the list of recommended indictments were two former senators from Georgia who ran for reelection in 2020, former Sens.
-David Perdue and Kelly Loeffler, as well as Sen. Lindsey Graham (R-S.C.), and Georgia Lt.
+David Perdue and Kelly Loeffler and Georgia Lt.
 Gov Burt Jones.

 The report, released in full Friday after a failed effort from Trump to bar its sharing, details the May charging recommendations from a group of 22 jurors tasked with hearing evidence in the case.